GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-94/index.md

 Here's what you need to know:

-* The [default color space](#canvas-colorspace) for `<canvas>` elements is now formally defined  in the spec as *sRBG*, and you can change it to *Display P3*.
+* The [default color space](#canvas-colorspace) for `<canvas>` elements is now formally defined  in the spec as *SRGB*, and you can change it to *Display P3*.
 * [WebCodecs](#webcodecs) is a new, low level way to access built in audio and video codecs, important for streaming games, video editors, and such.